huyentranq/Streaming-Data-pipeline/README.md

 **Access the Dashboard**:

-   - The .pbix file is included in the reports/ directory.
+   - The .pbix file is included in the images/dashboard.pbix.
    - Use Power BI Desktop to open and interact with the report.
    - Make sure the PostgreSQL connection is properly configured in Power BI (check credentials and host settings).